-Dr. Jessie Koh
+Dr. Koh Jessie

 DClinPsych, MClinPsych, PGDPsych, BScPsych

-Registered with Singapore Register of Psychologists (SRP)
+- Registered Psychologist, Singapore Register of Psychologists (SRP)#1403292

-Registered with Australian Psychological Society (MAPS)
+- Australian Psychological Society (MAPS)#048761

-Certified Professional Coach
+- Certified Professional Coach

 Furthermore, Dr. Koh joins the MSF-HK’s Psychosocial Support Referral Network for the region Singapore/Malaysia, which aims to provide psychological care to returned MSF field volunteers who have served in humanitarian missions abroad.
 Médecins Sans Frontières (MSF), also known as Doctors Without Borders, is an international medical-humanitarian NGO.

 Besides clinical work, Dr. Koh is a visiting lecturer at the local Singapore university where she shares her expertise with students on enhancing mental health wellness including mindfulness experiential workshops.
-Dr. Koh serves on the advisory board of a non-profit sports management consultancy promoting local and international athletes with the objective to inspire youth and to develop an inclusive sporting culture in Singapore.
+Dr. Koh served on the advisory board of a non-profit sports management consultancy promoting local and international athletes with the objective to inspire youth and to develop an inclusive sporting culture in Singapore.

 Her postgraduate training experience extended to both the private practice and medical/psychiatric facilities including Raffles Hospital Singapore, The Royal Brisbane & Women's Hospital (RBWH) Australia, and a local Singapore Community Social Service.
 At the Australian university clinic, she trained and supervised doctorate students of Clinical Psychology & Clinical Geropsychology in the mental health program for the community.